Frequently Asked Questions

 Yes, normally you are scheduled with a therapist who fits best with your schedule and if you are comfortable with this counselor you would have all your sessions with him or her.

 No, any student can talk to a therapist/counselor for any reason.
 Sometimes we just need someone to listen to us or to get a different perspective on our life.
 Any issue no matter how small it may seem is worth talking to a counselor about.

 We see everything you can imagine, but the most common issues are: stress, anxiety ( including test-anxiety), relationship issues, depression, grief and loss, alcohol/drug or other addiction concerns, eating disorders, self-esteem issues, low motivation, procrastination, loneliness and/or isolation, homesickness, financial concerns, sexual assault, sexual identity confusion and difficulty transitioning to being independent from one's family.

 Yes, everything that you share with your therapist is confidential with some state-mandated exceptions.
 These include: 1) reported current sexual, physical or emotional abuse to a minor, dependent adult or elder and 2) reported intent to harm oneself or someone else.
 Otherwise, all information shared is strictly confidential including the fact that you are seeing a therapist/counselor.

 Absolutely not!
 All paperwork that is filled out in Student Health Services is kept locked in our confidential files and is not part of the students' records in the admissions office.

 Yes!
 If one of you is a currently registered student at Cuesta, you can bring a friend, roommate, child, significant other or family member to counseling with you.

-If students need more than the six sessions, they are given community referrals that are appropriate for their needs.
-Many students, however, choose to spread out their sessions and come back each semester.
+If students need more than the 8 sessions, they are given community referrals that are appropriate for their needs.
 Since we do have long breaks in between semesters, it is often helpful for some students to have additional outside referrals to assist them.

-No, our sessions are either in person or can sometimes be done on the phone, but we
+Yes, our sessions are either in person or telehealth via Zoom.